How Texture in Art Affects the Meaning

-Visual or implied texture refers to the texture that cannot be felt by touch, but which resemblance is instead achieved through the masterful use of artistic tools and materials.
-It is linked with flat surfaces, and is most notably achieved in painting, although some sculptures also create an illusion of different textures.
+Visual or implied texture refers to the texture in art that cannot be felt by touch, but which resemblance is instead achieved through the masterful use of artistic tools and materials.
+It is linked with flat surfaces and is most notably achieved in painting, although some sculptures also create an illusion of different textures.
 Drawings can also create a textural illusion of some other material, but the effect is never fully complete without the use of color.
 Tactile or actual texture in contrast to visual is not optically sensed, but can be felt with our sense of touch.
-It is one of the fundamental elements of three dimensional art, and relates to the used materials, such as marble, brass, bronze, steel, plaster, and many more.
+It is one of the fundamental elements of three-dimensional art and relates to the used materials, such as marble, brass, bronze, steel, plaster, and many more.
 The processes used in creating sculptures affect the way texture is achieved, and range from casting, welding, carving, to polishing, sanding or tapping.
 Natural textures are the ones already existent, while artificial texture is achieved through different manipulations of materials.
 Hypertexture is defined as “a realistic simulated surface texture produced by adding small distortions across the surface of an object.”

 Hyperrealist Textures on Flat Surfaces

-Gottfried Helnwein’s Nazi Magi
+The Masterful Use of Texture in Art in Gottfried Helnwein’s Nazi Magi

 Gottfried Helnwein’s grisaille Epiphany I (Adoration of the Magi) is a contemporary take on a biblical Nativity theme, where Magi are replaced by the Schutzstaffel “SS” officers.
 The hyperrealist take by Helnwein and textural mastery he achieved has a particular importance regarding the topic.
 Creating a realistic texture of the represented human bodies tricks the viewer into believing that she sees an old documentary photo instead of an imaginary scene.
-The malevolent and ambiguous overtones of the painting where one is uncertain of the meaning of the image, but nevertheless senses its highly critical stance, would not be possible without the meticulous rendering of textures.
-Disturbing documentary effect of the painting becomes an element that brings historical plausibility into the image that reminds us of the past, but also warns us about the future.
+The malevolent and ambiguous overtones of the painting where one is uncertain of the meaning of the image, but nevertheless senses its highly critical stance, would not be possible without the meticulous rendering of texture in this art piece.
+Disturbing documentary effect of the painting becomes an element that brings historical plausibility into the image that reminds us of the past but also warns us about the future.

 Gözde Ilkin’s Embroideries – Stitching Contemporary Pains

 Gözde Ilkin is a Turkish artist of a younger generation that discovers complexities of Turkish contemporaneity in her stitched cloths.
 Her delicate style transforms fabrics that are used in almost every household into political statements, which she finishes with un-sewn strings or layers of acrylic paint.
 Ilkin intervenes into texture of the material she uses in order to add another layer of meaning into it.
 Textile has been used in high art since feminist artists in the 1960s and 70s reintroduced it.
 Before feminists pointed out to its significance, textile production was considered a feminine craft, and a lower form of expression not in line with the dominant art practices.
 Gözde Ilkin approaches textile aware of its historical importance, and uses it as the foundation on which she embroiders her stories.
 Themes she exploits include alienation, sexual and social identities, and power relationships.
-Female figures on her artworks often have amorphous shapes of heads or upper bodies as a critical remark on female identity crisis in contemporary world ruled by oppressive notions of beauty and femininity.
+Female figures on her artworks often have amorphous shapes of heads or upper bodies as a critical remark on female identity crisis in a contemporary world ruled by oppressive notions of beauty and femininity.

 Jovanka Stanojevic’s Mixture of Implied and Actual Textures

 Jovanka Stanojevic uses dry pastel, cardboard and other materials in her enlarged portraits.
-In her painting Friend from 2015 she represented a head of a person with large beard.
+In her painting Friend from 2015, she represented a head of a person with large beard.
 The texture of the beard is emphasized through the application of twigs and heavy layers of color.
 The haptic effect is achieved thus in two ways, from the hyper-realistic depiction of the person’s head, but also from the application of materials that add third dimension to the painting.
 Stanojevic’s enlarged portraits celebrate uniqueness and difference of each human being, and search for the sublime in the everyday and in what is considered ordinary.
-The use of mixed media helps her achieve the realistic effect but also natural textures applied on the painting convey a sense of connectedness between humans and the nature.
+The use of mixed media helps her achieve the realistic effect but also natural textures applied to the painting convey a sense of connectedness between humans and nature.

-Texture in Art and Meaning Production
+Texture in Art and Production of Meaning

 Editors’ Tip: Gottfried Helnwein